Other-Project/SI4-TronTheSuccessor/README.md

 In ranked games, the service handles matchmaking.
 Additionally, it tracks player rankings and updates them in real-time based on game outcomes.
 It also keeps track of player statistics such as win rate, win streaks, total number of games played, and maintains a detailed history of past matches.
-For friend challenges, the service facilitates invitations and accepts requests, allowing players to compete directly against their friends.
+For friend challenges, the service verifies whether the invitation is still active (not expired or already accepted/rejected) and ensures that the recipient is the intended user.

 #### Chat